Data protection and the GDPR

 Ideally, you should prepare your system to make it easy for your privacy officer to completely delete a contact and all their related data on request.

 - For a non-customized system, your privacy officer can just use the standard search function to find the contact and then hard-delete the contact.
-The system will automatically unlink and remove all related interaction data stored in Dynamics 365 back-end systems (including from all Marketing and customer-insights services).
+The system will automatically unlink and remove all related interaction data stored in Dynamics 365 back-end systems (including from all marketing services).

 - If you have custom fields or entities, then you must further customize your system to make sure it deletes all related personal data from related records and/or unlinks them from the contact record so that all personal information is removed.
 More information: Developer Guide (Marketing)